Azure/ObjectDetectionUsingCntk/README.md

 Object Detection is one of the main problems in Computer Vision.
 Traditionally, this required expert knowledge to identify and implement so called “features” that highlight the position of objects in the image.
 Starting in 2012 with the famous AlexNet paper, Deep Neural Networks are used to automatically find these features.
 This lead to a huge improvement in the field for a large range of problems.

-This tutorial uses CNTK’s fast R-CNN implementation (see the [Fast R-CNN](#fast-r-cnn) section for a description) which was shown to produce state-of-the-art results for [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/), one of the main object detection challenges in the field.
+This tutorial uses Microsoft Cognitive Toolkit's (CNTK) fast R-CNN implementation (see the [Fast R-CNN](#fast-r-cnn) section for a description) which was shown to produce state-of-the-art results for [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/), one of the main object detection challenges in the field.

 GOALS
 --------------

-The goal of this tutorial is to show how to train and test your own object detection model using [CNTK](https://github.com/Microsoft/CNTK), Microsoft’s deep learning toolkit.
+The goal of this tutorial is to show how to train and test your own Deep Learning object detection model using [Microsoft Cognitive Toolkit (CNTK)](https://github.com/Microsoft/CNTK).
 Example data and annotations are provided, but the reader can also bring their own images and train their own, unique, object detector.

 The tutorial is split into four parts:
 -	[Part 1](#part-1) shows how to train an object detection model for the example data without retraining the provided Neural Network, but instead training an external classifier on its output.
 This approach works particularly well with small datasets, and does not require expertise with deep learning.